graviraja/100-Days-of-NLP/applications/classification/README.md

 A CRF calculates not only the emission scores but also the `transition scores`, which are the likelihood of a word being a certain tag considering the previous word was a certain tag.
 Therefore the transition scores measure how likely it is to transition from one tag to another.

-For decoding, `Vitebri` algorithm is used.
+For decoding, `Viterbi` algorithm is used.

 Since we're using CRFs, we're not so much predicting the right label at each word as we are predicting the right label sequence for a word sequence.
 Viterbi Decoding is a way to do exactly this – find the most optimal tag sequence from the scores computed by a Conditional Random Field.